zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  and put it over the skin, rubbing it back and forth.
 Th at’s the sensation of something being itchy.

 The son has something that started out as a blister, and then it got really itchy and turned red.
 “Could it be an infection?” the mot her asks.
-An “infection” is a medical condition caused by bacteria entering some part o f your body.
+An “infection” is a medical condition caused by bacteria entering some part of your body.
 It makes you sicker; it’s a kind of illness, we could say.
 The mother  is wondering whether this rash, that started out as a blister, is an infection.
 The doctor says, “I’ll need to take a closer look at it first before I can tell you  that.”
 He needs to examine it.
 The mother says, “I hope it’s not anything serious.
 I ho pe it’s not skin cancer!”
 “Skin cancer” is a serious disease where you have what are ca lled cancerous cells that multiply – that grow.
 This happens sometimes if you get too much sun, you can get skin cancer.
 Skin cancer is usually caught early, a nd if it is it’s not a problem to get rid of it; it’s not like some of the o ther kinds of cancer.

 The doctor said, “Let’s not get ahead of ourselves.”
 The  mother is worried that the son has cancer, and the doctor is telling her not to get ahead of herself.
 That is, don’t start making plans or doing things before you r eally understand what you have to do.
 You don’t have enough information to make  a decision yet; that’s to get ahead of yourself.
 The mother immediately thinks the worst.
 The doctor says, “let’s take a look,” and again the mother interrupt s and says, “While you’re at it,” meaning while you are doing that, you are aski ng them to do something else.
 In this case, the mother wants him to look at th is bump (bump) on Danny’s neck.
 She says, “I think it’s a mole.”
 A “bump” is a small , raised area of something; it could be on your skin.
 There could be a bu mp on your desk, if there was a problem with your desk.
 It’s not completel y flat or smooth.
 This is a bump on Danny’s neck, which the mother thinks might be a mole (mole).
 Here, a “mole” means a small, dark, usually brown mark on your skin .
 It’s usually slightly raised – it’s usually a bit higher than the skin around it, though that isn’t always the case.